1221 Avenue of the Americas: 1999 elevator incident

 After entering an express elevator serving floors 39–50 at approximately 11:00 p.m.
 (EDT) Friday on October 15, 1999, Nicholas White, a Business Week employee whose office was in the building, became trapped in an elevator after a brief power dip caused it to stop between the 13th and 14th floors.
 White was not rescued until approximately 4:00 p.m. on Sunday, October 17, nearly 41 hours later, after security guards spotted him in the elevator surveillance cameras.
 In 2008, The New Yorker uploaded a video, originally called "Trapped in an Elevator for 41 Hours", which contained surveillance-camera footage of White being trapped in the elevator.
+White filed a lawsuit against the building's management and elevator maintenance company for negligence as he remained unnoticed for a majority of the time despite attempting to use the intercom and maintenance being performed on other elevators that weekend; he settled 4 years later for an undisclosed sum, hinting "hardly six figures".

 In popular culture

 The buildings are featured in the title sequence of Saturday Night Live, seen from below looking up in the street from a car.
-It was used for the exteriors and lobby of Elias-Clarke's headquarters in the 2006 film The Devil Wears Prada and the interior shots for television show Suits.
+It was used for the exteriors and lobby of Elias-Clarke's headquarters in the 2006 film The Devil Wears Prada.
+The building appeared as interior shots for the television show Suits.
 It is also the headquarters of Sirius XM Radio, and many radio shows broadcast from the building including The Howard Stern Show.
 The plaza and sculpture are also featured as part of the New York City Level of the video game Tony Hawk's Pro Skater 2.